pachyderm/pachyderm/doc/docs/master/deploy-manage/deploy/ingress/index.md

      * Kubernetes [Ingress Controller](https://kubernetes.io/docs/concepts/services-networking/ingress-controllers/).

 ### `LoadBalancer`
-You should load balance **all gRPC and S3 incoming traffic** to a Network LB (load balanced at L4 of the OSI model) deployed in front of the `pachd` service.
+You should load balance **all gRPC and S3 incoming traffic** to a TCP LB (load balanced at L4 of the OSI model) deployed in front of the `pachd` service.
 To automatically provision an external load balancer in your current cloud (if supported), enable the `externalService` field of the `pachd` service in your values.yaml as follow:

 ```yaml
 # If enabled, External service creates a service which is safe to